WordPress user tracking plugins

 Restoring a previous version of a form in WPForms

-In addition to tracking user activity in your forms on the backend, the WPForms Pro includes a user tracking feature called the User Journey addon.
+In addition to tracking user activity in your forms on the backend, the WPForms Pro includes user tracking functionality called the User Journey addon.

 WPForms user activity tracking